-The Tragedy of Robin Williams: The Man, the Myth and Why His Death Remains So Hard to Process
+The Tragedy of Robin Williams: The Man, the Myth and Why His Legacy Remains So Complicated - E!
+Online

-Almost four years after his death, an unknowable void remains between Robin Williams the man and Robin Williams the myth.
+An unknowable void remains between Robin Williams the man and Robin Williams the myth.

-Various projects are attempting to shine some light into that darkness, including Dave Itzkoff's recently published Robin and the new documentary Robin Williams: Come Inside My Mind, premiering Monday on HBO.
+Various projects have shined some light into that darkness, including Dave Itzkoff's definitive biography Robin and the HBO documentary Robin Williams: Come Inside My Mind.
+In April 2020, his estate launched a YouTube channel featuring clips of Williams performing, as well as interviews with fellow actors and comedians sharing their insight about the late entertainer.

-Yet no matter how thorough the dive, and the book especially qualifies as a definitive account, it's not going to change the ongoing surreality of Williams' absence.
-Then there's the mountain of work he left behind, even the more forgettable stuff, that seemingly shows a man who's tearing into life with both hands, gorging himself silly and coming back for more.
+Yet no matter how thorough the dive or how many laughs relived, that doesn't change the ongoing surreality of Williams' absence.
+The mountain of work he left behind, even the more forgettable stuff, seemingly shows a man who's tearing into life with both hands, gorging himself silly and coming back for more.

 Most casual and close observers of Williams knew that wasn't entirely the case.
-There were his self-deprecating stories about booze and drugs, a relapse in 2006 after 20 years of sobriety and an unequivocally dark thread running through much of his comedy and into his film choices.
+There were his self-deprecating stories about booze and drugs, a relapse in 2006 after 20 years of sobriety and an unequivocally macabre thread running through much of his comedy and into his film choices.
 But his suicide on Aug.
 11, 2014, is what turned the myth of Williams as America's quintessential funnyman on its head.

 When the shocking news broke, the quest for clues as to why began.

-He had talked about depression (or joked about it or danced around it, which was more his style), but had he given any inkling whatsoever that he was losing the will to go on?
-His survivors included his wife of three years, Susan Schneider, and three grown children, Zak, Zelda and Cody, from his two previous marriages, as well as countless heartbroken friends and loved ones.
+He had talked about depression (or joked about it and danced around it, which was more his style), but had he given any inkling whatsoever that he was losing the will to go on?
+His survivors included his wife of three years, Susan Schneider, and three grown children from his two previous marriages, Zak, Zelda and Cody—as well as countless heartbroken friends and loved ones.

 It wouldn't become widely known for more than a year that Williams was suffering from Lewy body dementia, a Parkinson's-like disease that attacks motor function and the mind, when he decided to take his own life by hanging himself in his bedroom at his Tiburon, Calif., home.